NOT-LPC/notlpc-concept/content/_index.md

     image_path: /images/not-svg/events.svg
     tagline: "LPC Members & What We Do"
     copy: >-
-      Information about the LPC including a list of members and officers, a calendar of LPC meetings, minutes of previous meetings, our constitution, our strategy & commisioning priorities, links to our newsletters and our GDPR policies
+      Information about the LPC including a list of members & officers, a calendar of LPC meetings, minutes of previous meetings, our constitution, our strategy & commisioning priorities, links to our newsletters and our GDPR policies

 events: